Codycody31/JoinFs-Flight-Plan-Injector/README.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]](https://fshs.info) This project was started by Vahn Gomes for the FSHS Discord group.
-The site is owned by vahn gomes and has be run on servers such as Firebase but has been transfered to PHP.
+[![Product Name Screen Shot][product-screenshot]](https://fshs.info) This project was started by Vahn Gomes for the FSHS and TFL Discord groups.
+The FSHS Whazzup Updater acts as a middle-man between JoinFs, and ESJFS to import your groups flightplan data to be displayed in VRC!
 <p align="right">(<a href="#top">back to top</a>)</p>